atavakoulnia/franks-fantastic-furniture/README.md

 - INSERT for Customers, Products, Employees
 - UPDATE not yet implemented (requirements say we only need an UPDATE for just one table/page)
 - DELETE for Customers, Orders, Transactions, Products, Employees
-- Search/filter functionality not yet implemented
+- Search/filter is fully functional for Customers (only need one)

 More info:
-- The INSERT function works for Orders and Transactions sometimes.
+- The INSERT function works for Orders sometimes.
 I'm pretty sure it's something to do with the foreign keys.
-- I haven't attempted writing the code for UPDATE and search/filter functionality yet.
+- I haven't attempted writing the code for UPDATE and INSERT for Transactions yet.
 - The DELETE function works for all the tables but for example, if I delete a row from the Transactions table (page), it does not delete the row associated with the order_id in the Orders table (page).
+I don't think it's a big deal?
+Not sure if we will get points off.

 --------------------------------------------------------------------------------------------------------------------------------------------